Skip to main content

 Fedscoop

-65 insurers told to hand over prescriptions, diagnoses, and claims for 8 million people
+Sixty-five insurers were ordered to hand over every federal employee's prescriptions, diagnoses, and claims going back years

 OPM claims authority under HIPAA section 45 CFR 164.512(d)(1), the exception allowing disclosures to "health oversight agencies," but doesn't explain what specific oversight purpose requires unredacted health records on millions of Americans.
 Jodi Daniel, a partner at Wilson Sonsini who at HHS, said the notice "seems quite broad and encompasses potentially a lot of information and data and is sort of light on justification."
 She wrote the rules OPM is now using as cover.